 Use well-drained quality potting mix suitable for houseplants and a container with proper drainage.
 Rubber tree plant care will be easy if you fulfill only these two requirements.

 Rubber tree prefers moderately cool, moist and humid air.
-For humidity, you can mist water on its foliage.
+For humidity, you can use a humidifier or set it on a tray with pebbles and water.

 Provide sufficient drainage to plant and avoid excess watering as it may cause root rot.
 Limit watering to keep the soil slightly moist and leave the surface soil to dry out between watering spells.